How to import CSV files into a SQL Server table with SSIS ? Step by step tutorial to load flat files into an MS database.

-3. Avoid text file import errors with Integration Services
+How to avoid csv text file import errors with Integration Services ?

 A common error is the SSIS code 0x80019002 which indicates that the maximum number of errors allowed has been reached.
 It is indeed possible to set the number of errors tolerated via the MaximumErrorCount parameter.
 However, this is not recommended except in the case of automatic management of errors and re-loads.
 Three key elements to check to successfully integrate files and avoid classic errors:

 - Encoding of the CSV file